Partner Case Study: Euroflorist

-Ascend is an automated conversion optimization system that uses evolutionary algorithms and massive multivariate testing to find the best combination of ideas in the shortest time.
-Unlike traditional A/B testing, which only finds the best combination of two different variations, Ascend’s massively multivariate testing tool finds the best combination of thousands of variants, optionally throughout an entire funnel.
-And unlike ordinary multivariate testing, which simultaneously tests multiple variants of multiple elements on a page, Ascend divides its experiments into generations, choosing to test only the best variants from every generation to find the most optimal combination.
+Evolv is an automated conversion optimization system that uses evolutionary algorithms and massive multivariate testing to find the best combination of ideas in the shortest time.
+Unlike traditional A/B testing, which only finds the best combination of two different variations, Evolv’s massively multivariate testing tool finds the best combination of thousands of variants, optionally throughout an entire funnel.
+And unlike ordinary multivariate testing, which simultaneously tests multiple variants of multiple elements on a page, Evolv divides its experiments into generations, choosing to test only the best variants from every generation to find the most optimal combination.

 Each new generation teaches the system which combinations of which elements achieved the highest score.
 The winning element variants are combined in the next generation and reassessed (“mutations” are also tested to ensure the system finds the global—not just a local—maximum).
 With this method, the system finds the best combination of element variants as quickly as possible by eliminating the losers and testing combinations of the winners in order to find the best overall combination.

-How do Ascend experiments differ from A/B tests?
+How do Evolv experiments differ from A/B tests?

 Conversion optimization is an evidence-based (re)design of customer journeys aiming to increase a specific human action, such as registering for a service or buying products.
 To understand which hypotheses are related to which effects, online experiments are conducted.
 Teams most often conduct A/B tests to gain insight on which adjustments improve the site’s performance.

 Setting up an A/B test, however, is time-consuming and requires a very large audience in order to gather reliable test results in a timely manner.
 The number of experiments that can be performed is dependent on the stream of visitors of the site as well as on the time resources available.
 In practice, we have noticed that the elements that are able to be tested are limited and prioritization is key for conducting the right experiments.